6 best vintage shops in Berlin

 5. Femme Designer Secondhand

 Fall in love with the many timeless pieces at the Femme Designer Second Hand vintage shop.
 In this bright store, there’s no musty smell or dull colours.
-Most of the clothes have been hardly worn or are brand new, and their vibrancy and quality has been well maintained.
-With the attractive prices and gorgeous, classic pieces, the Femme Designer Secondhand shop is a definite must-visit for anyone that loves vintage shopping.
+Most of the clothes have been hardly worn or are brand new, and their vibrancy and quality have been well maintained.
+With the attractive prices and classic pieces, the Femme Designer Secondhand shop is a definite must-visit for anyone who loves vintage shopping.

 6. Koku Berlin